aishzone/MNIST-Handwritten-Data-Classification/index.md

 ```

 ### Display
-let us take a look at the first few digits that are in the data set.
+let us take a look at any one of the digits that are present in the data set.
 For this, you will be using the popular matplotlib library.

 ```
 digit=x[36001]